 RSA 501 (3 hrs.)
-Research Methods in Recreation and Sport--Research terminology, design, methods, data analysis, and manuscript preparation in recreation and sport.
+Research Methods in Recreation and Sport: Research terminology, design, methods, data analysis, and manuscript preparation in

 RSA 515 (3 hrs.)
-Recreation and Sport Facility Development--Facility development process with emphasis on the unique features of many different types of facilities.
+Recreation and Sport Facility Development: Facility development process with emphasis on the unique features of many different types of facilities.
 Field experience required.
 Students are responsible for their own transportation to off campus meetings.
-University transportation provided when possible.

 RSA 517 (3 hrs.)
-Legal Issues in Recreation and Sport--Legal systems, legal concepts, and landmark cases influencing the recreation and sport industry.
+Legal Issues in Recreation and Sport: Legal systems, legal concepts, and landmark cases influencing the Intercollegiate Athletics

 RSA 519 (3 hrs.)
-Fiscal Practices in Recreation and Sport--Financial principles and practices relevant in recreation settings.
+Fiscal Practices in Recreation and Sport: Financial principles and practices relevant in intercollegiate settings.
 Topics include economic principles, financial management and organization, income sources, fundraising, pricing, and budgeting.

 RSA 521 (3 hrs.)
-Public Relations in Rec/Sport--Specialized application of effective communication techniques for building relationships with internal and external constituencies that support marketing from the general practice of public relations.
+Public Relations in Recreation and Sport: Specialized application of effective communication techniques for building relationships with internal and external constituencies that support marketing from the general practice of public relations.

 RSA 523 (3 hrs.)
-Theory of Recreation and Sport--Philosophy, theory, and ethics of recreation and sport, including current professional trends in the field.
+Theoretical Foundations of Recreation and Sport: Social Issues and controversies surrounding intercollegiate athletics, including current professional trends in the field.